Trainer Kite Reviews

 Watch out for obstacles!

-Neighborhood parks, football, baseball, and soccer fields "can" be good options for kite flying.
+Neighborhood parks, football, baseball, and soccer fields "can" be good options for flying a trainer kite.
 Be sure to stay far away from power lines or "Kite-eating-trees".
 It's true, trees love to eat kites!
 For sure, the ideal spot would be a wide sandy beach, followed by a large grassy field.
 We have one customer that learned in a straw field with 2 foot high shrubs.
 Ideal?
 No. Do-able?
 Yes!

 Can I use my Trainer Kite in the Water?